 As this was happening, someone came up to me (we’ll call him Person X), and essentially stated: “Oh wow, it’s you!”

 At first, I thought it was Andy pulling a fast one on me; that he had enlisted one of his mates to pull a prank on me as if I was some celebrity.

 It was not a prank.
 We both kinda dumbfoundedly stared at each other before I got my bearings, said hello, and quickly introduced Person X to my lady on my left, and then Andy and his friend on my right.

-Person X introduced himself to Andy and Dave, and then introduced me to his wife (he was of Romanian descent and his wife was Japanese).
+Person X introduced himself to Andy and Dave, and then introduced me to his wife (he was of Bulgarian descent and his wife was Japanese).
 We chatted for a few minutes, and then we parted ways.